cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 # League of Legends Game Outcome Prediction
-![Game Map of League of Legends](assets/SR.jpg) *Summoner's Rift, the primary map in League of Legends*
+![Game Map of League of Legends](assets/SR.jpg) *Summoner's Rift, the primary game map in League of Legends*

 - ### Project Summary
   - #### Project Overview